pitt-crc/user-manual/docs/getting-started/access_avd.md

         ![MacOS-AVD-PuTTY-04](../_assets/img/avd/MacOS-AVD-PuTTY-04.png)

-        A successful authentication will present you with a terminal to one of the CRC login nodes.
+        A successful authentication will present you with a terminal to one of the CRCD login nodes.

         ![MacOS-AVD-PuTTY-05](../_assets/img/avd/MacOS-AVD-PuTTY-05.png)

     === "WinSCP"
-        Transfer of files from the AVD to CRC can be done using WinSCP.
+        Transfer of files from the AVD to CRCD can be done using WinSCP.
 Go to the Windows Start Menu and search for the WinSCP app.

         ![MacOS-AVD-WinSCP-01](../_assets/img/avd/MacOS-AVD-WinSCP-01.png)